Gum disease prevention and treatment

 At Lotus Dental we use Oravital BiofilmDNA™ diagnostics to ensure we treat the specific bacteria and microorganisms that are causing the periodontal problem.

-Once you receive your diagnostics report you will also have the option of treatment with the Oravital® System, the most effective professional strength oral infection control system available.
+Once you receive your diagnostics report you will also have the option of treatment with the Oravital® System for oral infection control.

 Why does gum health matter so much?